sqroot-eu/sqroot.eu/_posts/2016/2016-02-01-chat-room-statistical-analysis.markdown

 I presented the results as a single-page interactive web site to the company.
 Next steps?
 Rewrite the project (the code is quick and messy) and perhaps set this up as a dynamic service in the net.
 The statistics could probably be improved, too: for example, when drawing the employee country map, count only the people who've logged in to Fleep in the last month (active users).

 Lots of room for future improvement... but enough fun for this time.

+*Some data in the above screenshots is hidden or changed to protect organizational privacy.*

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>